OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

 Assign a feature type configuration to an application
 =====================================================
-Your new configuration has to be assigned to an application.
+Your new configuration has to be assigned to one or more applications.
 This is done in *WFS configuration -> Assign WFS conf to application*.

 #.
 Choose your WFS
 #.
 Choose the application